 - Brief description of the conference and its organizing body, including the url of the conference/organization website

-- Brief Statement of the contribution the conference will make to your career
+- Brief Statement of the contribution of your work to the field/discipline

 - Statement on whether other funding sources have been sought for this travel(e.g. Goldhaber Travel Awards from the Graduate School).
 Students are encouraged to apply for outside funding.

 - Copy of the letter/email accepting the presentation

 These applications must be turned in on time to be considered for the current cycle.
 Please do not apply in Round 1 for travel that will take place in February or later in the following semester.

 Please note the following: Your grad program director will need to go into the portal to submit a recommendation for your application.
 Priority will be given to students attending national or international conferences of major professional organizations.
 We particularly hope to help students toward the end of their graduate careers gain experience and make contacts important to their to their job prospects.
 However, the intellectual and professional development of each student is also a priority, thus the Fellowship Committee will also provide some funds for students presenting original work at prestigious conferences early in their careers (e.g., before advancing to candidacy).

 Preference will be given to students who have not had an ARHU Travel Award in the past.
 Awards cannot be given for travel that has already taken place.

 The Travel Award Portal will re-open on April 17, 2017.
 To apply, please go to https://apply.arhu.umd.edu.

 For further information please contact Trevor Parry-Giles at 301-641-0019 or email@example.com.